Temps and termites are on the rise. Schedule your free inspection today.

 West Nile Virus

-Humans are primarily infected with West Nile Virus (WNV) by mosquitoes, although it can be spread through blood transfusions, organ donations, and breastfeeding as well.
+Humans are primarily infected with West Nile Virus (WNV) by mosquitoes, but it can also be transmitted through blood transfusions, organ donations, and breastfeeding.
 The CDC reported cases in nearly all 50 states in 2019.

 Many people report mild flu-like symptoms after contracting WNV.
 Recovery generally takes two weeks, but a small percentage of patients develop life-threatening complications, mainly in the elderly and those with weakened immune systems.

-Eastern equine encephalitis (EEE) is a virus that can lead to a rare but serious brain infection often resulting in permanent damage to the central nervous system.
-The CDC reports that EEE claims the lives of 30 percent of its human hosts, so preventing the bite is crucial.
+Eastern equine encephalitis (EEE) is a virus that can lead to a rare but serious brain infection, often resulting in permanent damage to the central nervous system.
+The CDC reports that EEE kills 30 percent of its human hosts, so preventing bites is crucial.

 In 2019, the US saw a significant spike in EEE – 38 confirmed cases in 10 states, 15 of which resulted in death.
 Learn more about symptoms of EEE from the CDC here.